tgasla/rl-cloudsimplus/README.md

 ### 1.3 Install Java 17 or Java 21

-You can install OpenJDK Java 17 or 21 JDK and JRE
+You can install OpenJDK Java 17 JDK and JRE

 `sudo apt-get install openjdk-17-jdk openjdk-17-jre`

-For Java 21, replace 17 with 21 in the baove command.

 ### 1.4 Make sure that the environment variable JAVA_HOME is set to the right path